chawyehsu/base16-concfg/README.md

-Windows Console (ConHost.exe) only use 16 colors palette, therefore [base16](http://chriskempson.com/projects/base16/), which is based on 16 colors, would be the best themes solution for ConHost.
+Windows Console (ConHost.exe) only use 16 colors palette, therefore [base16](http://chriskempson.com/projects/base16/), which is based on 16 colors, is a good theme solution for ConHost.

-But there are color mapping difference between Windows Console and other terminals or applications.
+Before appling base16 themes, we should know that there are color mapping difference between Windows Console and other terminals or applications.
 The order of `ColorTable` of Windows Console doesn't map the [ANSI escape color], explained [here].
 We need to remapping it manually.
 Here is the mapping table.